Closed reduction vs Open Reduction

 • Infection control: Awareness of the higher infection risk associated with surgical procedures can lead to more stringent infection control measures, particularly in open reduction cases.

-• Professional competence: Mastery these concepts enhances a healthcare professional's competence, making them more adept at handling a wide range of fracture scenarios efficiently and effectively.
+• Professional competence: Mastery of these concepts enhances a healthcare professional's competence, making them more adept at handling a wide range of fracture scenarios efficiently and effectively.

 Reduction choice considerations